DONG buys 300 Siemens wind turbines for offshore UK

 State-owned DONG will buy the German engineering group's 6-megawatt turbine, a model with 75-metre blades for offshore installations being tested in prototype in Denmark and for which state-owned DONG Energy is the first customer for Siemens.

-While DONG gave no value for Thursday's transaction, which is for a total capacity of 1,800 MW, as a rule of thumb wind turbines cost around 1 million euros ($1.23 million) per MW.
+While DONG gave no value for Thursday's transaction, which is for a total capacity of 1,800 MW, as a rule of thumb wind turbines cost around 1 million euros (782.99 thousand pounds) per MW.

 Installation at British wind parks will be from 2014-17.